sbt/sbt/src/sphinx/Getting-Started/Hello.rst

     sbt.version=0.13.0

-sbt is 99% source compatible from release to release.
+to force the use of sbt 0.13.0.  sbt is 99% source compatible from release to release.
 Still, setting the sbt version in ``project/build.properties`` avoids any potential confusion.